 d.
 In the Command Prompt, type sfc /scannow and press Enter key.
 (See Image 13)

-If running SFC command couldn’t fix the ‘Critical Process Died BSOD’ error in Windows 10, you may try fixing it with the help of DISM (Deployment Image Servicing and Management).
-Try performing this method with the help of following troubleshooting steps:
+If running the SFC command couldn’t fix the ‘Critical Process Died BSOD’ error in Windows 10, you may try fixing it with the help of DISM (Deployment Image Servicing and Management), as follows:

 a.
 Open Command Prompt and click Run as administrator.
 Start typing the following commands separately:

 Dism /Online /Cleanup-Image /CheckHealth

 Dism /Online /Cleanup-Image /RestoreHealth